mnmx0101/data-science-for-policy-research/README.md

 **Challenge:** Aid flow data is fragmented and buried in thousands of PDF reports.

 **Solution:**
-- Used **Natural Language Processing (NLP)** to parse UN OCHA reports and build a **novel, geo-coded dataset** of humanitarian funding at subnational level.
+- Applied **Natural Language Processing (NLP)** to parse UN OCHA reports and build a **geo-coded dataset** of humanitarian funding at the subnational level.
-- Applied **Staggered Difference-in-Differences** to estimate the causal effect of IPC emergency declarations on aid allocation.
+- Used **Staggered Difference-in-Differences** to estimate the causal effect of IPC emergency declarations on aid allocation.
 - Controlled for confounding factors to isolate the effect.

 **Key Findings:**
 - Aid increases after IPC Phase 4 alerts.
-- However, per-capita allocations remain **insufficient relative to need**, underscoring inefficiencies in targeting and timeliness.
+- However, per-capita allocations remain **insufficient relative to need**, highlighting inefficiencies in targeting and timeliness.

 **Impact:**
-This analysis provides **data-driven evidence** to improve transparency, targeting, and accountability in humanitarian response.
+The analysis provided **evidence-based insights** to improve transparency, targeting, and accountability in humanitarian response.

 ---